Csaba79-coder/ListItemsApp/README.md

 # ListItemsApp
-LinkedList, Abstract, Interface, Binary Search Tree
+LinkedList, Abstract, Interface, Binary Search Tree, Recursive-method

         // For this challenge, create an abstract class to define items that can be stored in a list